-As of June 30, 2024, our outstanding loan balances in the multifamily portfolio totaled \$16.5 billion, or 5.1% of total loans, while additional unfunded loan commitments totaled \$3.1 billion.
-Although inflationary pressures and higher interest rates have impacted internal risk assessments and regulatory classification in this portfolio, we have not seen a notable change in loan performance at this time with regards to nonperformance, delinquency or charge-offs.
+As of June 30, 2024 September 30, 2024, our outstanding loan balances in the multifamily portfolio totaled \$16.5 billion \$16.7 billion, or 5.1% 5.2% of total loans, while additional unfunded loan commitments totaled \$3.1 billion \$2.7 billion.
+Although inflationary pressures, and higher interest rates and elevated supply in certain markets have impacted internal risk assessments and regulatory classification in this portfolio, we have not seen a notable change in loan performance at this time with regards to nonperformance, delinquency or charge-offs.
 We continue to closely monitor our exposure in this sector.